India death toll rises after clashes over guru's rape conviction

 Singh wields considerable influence in India, where he is considered something of a cult cultural icon and performer.
 He is the star of five films and numerous popular music videos, including the "Messenger of God," in which he acts as the hero who saves the nation.

-His look is part-biker gang member, part Hindu epic hero.
+His look is part biker-gang member, part Hindu epic hero.
 In one of his most popular music videos, "Love Charger," Singh appears clad in a rhinestone-studded motorcycle vest with an embossed image of a lion on the back, while he sings before an adoring crowd.

 India's Central Bureau of Investigation first picked up the case against Singh in 2002, but charges were only formally brought against him in 2007, according to the bureau's R.K.
 Gaur.